scriptrdotio/howto/architecture/broker.md

 ![Integration middleware](./middleware.PNG)

-*Figure 10 - Implement business logic via orchestration and integration with 3rd parties*
+*Figure 10 - Implement business logic via a choreography and integration with 3rd parties*

 With a few lines of code, you can turn your scriptr.io application into a powerful integration and interoperability middleware, by creating a first layer of event processors (your scripts) to transform incoming data into a target format, then letting those event processors publish the transformed events into other channels to which are subscribe third party event processors.